custodio-tiago/TLC-CIV/README.md

 ## TLC CIV
-TLC CIV is a game inspired by the Civilization style, where players explore and colonize a randomly generated map.
-The game allows movement of units, such as settlers, on a grid of land and water, alongside turn advancement and tracking of the in-game year.
+TLC CIV is my most exciting project to date, inspired by the Civilization series.
+It challenges players to explore and colonize a randomly generated map, managing unit movement (such as settlers) on a grid of land and water while advancing turns and tracking the in-game year.

+This game showcases an elegant approach to object-oriented programming in C#, demonstrating how to manage complexity in game development effectively.
+With its robust foundation, TLC CIV has ample room for expansion, allowing the addition of new features, mechanics, and systems to make it even more immersive.

 ![image](https://github.com/user-attachments/assets/bdd895e0-7c71-4951-9e15-70e9d6fbd93f)